Liverwort (Anemone Hepatica)

-Also known as American Liverwort and by its scientific name, Anemone hepatica, this perennial herb has a long history of medicinal herbal use especially for liver ailments.
-References to Liverwort can be found in the pages of Maude Grieve's 1931 Modern Herbal and in the Physician's Desk Reference for Herbal Medicine.
+Also known as common hepatica, kidneywort, pennywort and by its scientific name, Anemone hepatica, this perennial herb has a long history of medicinal herbal use especially for liver ailments.
+References to liverwort can be found in the pages of Maude Grieve's 1931 Modern Herbal and in the Physician's Desk Reference for Herbal Medicine.

 Liverwort is a deep-rooted and hardy plant.
 It requires good drainage and can survive in most soils that meet this requirement.
 Unlike other medicinal herbs, this one actually prefers a rich, porous soil and shelter, hence its profusion in lowland, deciduous forests.

 The leaves are the medicinal part and should be harvested while the plant is in bloom and dried in the shade.

 The liverwort plant is considered to be endangered in many areas, though it's broad, dark-green leaves can still be found in temperate forests and grasslands across the world.
 Many early herbalists treated the plant dismissively, and modern science has yet to widely investigate the qualities that have been ascribed to it for centuries.